Ravincroft's Retribution - 2. A Discovery

 ‘By the way, I’ve fed the animals,’ his father said cynically without turning around.
 Left the chickens for you.
 Watch the rooster he’s a doozy,’ his father laughed.

-‘Hell, is he ever satisfied?’
+‘Hell, will he ever be satisfied?’
 Now that Ren had moved out, Theo thought things would be easier between him and his dad, and they could get back in touch, but Ren’s leaving left a bitter taste in their father’s mouth and only made things worse.
-‘This is Ren’s fault if he hadn’t left home…’ Theo clenched his teeth and threw his shoe across the room.
-Some random words came into his head.
+‘Ren’s caused this.
+If he hadn’t left home…’ Theo clenched his teeth and threw his shoe across the room hitting the wardrobe door with a thud.
+Straight after, some random words came into his head.

 Speak these words, boy and all will be well.

-A sudden clap of thunder erupted.
-‘Uh-oh!
-What just happened.’
-Theo ran out of his room and peered through the window.
-Thick, dark storm- clouds with flashes of lighting had gathered and strong winds blew.
-He saw his father who had begun sowing seed, holding his hat on his head, and looking to the sky.
-He mixed the chook food and headed to the coop muttering and swearing at his father.
+Theo’s eyes stared ahead and words spontaneously came out of his mouth.
+‘Tearg Karabos eseal rew-kalanas.’
+A sudden clap of thunder erupted bringing him back into reality.
+‘What the hell?’
+Theo ran out of his room and peered through the kitchen window.
+Thick, dark storm clouds with flashes of lighting had gathered and strong winds blew.
+He saw his father who had begun to sow seed, holding his hat on his head, and looking to the sky.

 1 comment: